 Battlebox sell some great adventure kits for kids.
 We tried one of their Great British Adventure Kits which came complete with stink bombs, marshmallows, slingshots, a camouflage suit and an array of other Boy’s Own materials.
 It was all we needed for a game of family outdoor ambush.
 We did it the woods in the daylight but for Halloween you could up the stakes, head out at dusk or even in the dark.
 Maybe one of you could dress up as the undead and be hunted down by boys bearing slingshots?
 Or would that be too frightening for the grown ups?

 While we’re on that dressing up theme, why not dust down your old clothes, splash on some ketchup and turn yourself into a family of zombies?
-Zombie walks have become quite fashionable in recent years (really!) but if you’re too scared to join a public walk, why not create your own walk amongst friends and family.
+Zombie walks have become quite fashionable in recent years as a way of enjoying the outdoors on Halloween but if you’re too scared to join a public walk, why not create your own walk amongt friends and family.
 You can all be zombies together or for added excitement split into teams – zombies and non-zombies – and task the zombies with chasing the non zombies for your your own Night of the Living Dead.
 It also makes for an exciting game of hide and seek.
 For added fun why not download the Zombies Run Game app and be chased by virtual zombies while you are out walking or running for your life.

 5 A Graveyard Adventure